 So it’s really worth the time and effort to teach visual cues to our dogs.

 It’s best if dogs know both verbal cues and hand signals.
 You never know when either will come in handy.

 PRO-TRAINER TIP: When training, always mark the behavior you desire with a “yes!” or a click, followed immediately by a treat.
 Have your reward treat ready.
 For a reward, you want to have small, pea-sized treats that your dog values ready.
 We recommend Crazy Dog Train Me Treats.

 Of course, when you’re first teaching the hand signals, teach verbal cues separately so that your dog doesn’t become confused.

 If your dog already knows the verbal cue for the command, then you can pair that with the visual cue when teaching your dog the hand signal.

-Assuming your dog knows the verbal cue, use that and the hand signal the first few repetitions.
+Assuming your dog knows the verbal cue, use that and the hand signal for the first few repetitions.
 Praise and treat after each repetition that your dog’s correct.
-Then do a few repetition with just the hand signal to see if he really understands the signal.
+Then do a few repetitions with just the hand signal to see if he really understands the signal.

-If he’s confused, do both the verbal and visual cue together again for a session or two before transitioning to just the hand signal.
+If he’s confused, do both the verbal and visual cues together again for a session or two before transitioning to just the hand signal.